Apple Whiskey Sidecar Cocktail

 Strain & Serve

 Once it’s all combined, simply strain the cocktail into a cocktail glass.
 I love using coupe glasses like I mentioned before, but really, even a rocks glass will do the job just fine.
+Garnish with an apple slice and/or cinnamon stick, if desired.

 Overhead photo of sidecar cocktails